HomeHow To GuidesLawn CareHow To Smooth a Bumpy Lawn

 Step 7: Final Lawn Inspection

-After Watering the lawn for a few days, check whether it remains level and no settling or “water pooling” has occurred in unlevel or low areas.
+After watering the lawn for a few days, check whether it remains level and whether there has been no settling or “water pooling” in unlevel or low areas.

 If your sight check proves you have no pooling from water, you’re probably good to go.

-If not, you can add a bit more topsoil to any remaining low spots – and level them out.
+If not, you can add more topsoil to any remaining low spots – and level them out.

 Allow the new grass seed to germinate and thicken.
 In no time, you will be on your way to growing healthy grass – and fortunately – or unfortunately 🙂 Mowing it very soon!